Before packing, check this list of items prohibited from entering a particular country or region.

 Can you have 3 citizenships?

-Yes, you can have three or more citizenships, depending on the laws of all countries involved.
+You can have 3 citizenships or more, depending on the laws of all countries involved.
 Some nations, such as the UK and Canada, freely allow multiple citizenships without restrictions on rights such as voting, freedom of movement and running for political office.
 Other countries allow one other citizenship, and some have restrictions.
 In certain nations, such as Qatar and Saudi Arabia, applying for a second citizenship would result in losing your native citizenship.

 What countries allow dual citizenship?